-[AF Noise Reduction] is available for MOV format movie files.
-Motion Snapshot images are not supported.
+The [AF Noise Reduction] function can be used with movie files in MP4 or MOV format.
+It cannot be used with Motion Snapshot images.

 1. Select the file containing the autofocus drive noise that you want to reduce.

 2. From the [File] menu, select [AF Noise Reduction...].